Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Perception and Planning Extensions

-The typical choice of loss function for training a bounding box predictor is the \emph{generalized intersection-over-union (gIoU) loss} \cite{Rezatofighi19}.
-This is a differentiable version of the IoU loss: given a ground-truth bounding box $A$ and a predicted box $B$, one computes $L(A,B) := |A \cap B| / |A \cup B|$.
+The typical choice of loss function for training a bounding box predictor is the \emph{generalized intersection-over-union (gIoU) loss} \citep{Rezatofighi19}, a differentiable version of the IoU loss: given a ground-truth bounding box $A$ and a predicted box $B$, one computes ${L(A,B) := |A \cap B| / |A \cup B|}$.
 However, while this loss is popular in computer vision, it is not suitable for robot navigation.
 In particular, the IoU loss is \emph{symmetric}: it does not distinguish between the ground-truth and predicted bounding box and thus does not encourage the predicted box to \emph{contain} the ground-truth box.
 We propose a modification to the gIoU loss in Appendix~\ref{appendix:fine-tuning loss}, which encourages that the predicted bounding box encloses the ground-truth box while also ensuring that the predicted box is not too large.
 Similar to the gIoU loss, this loss is (almost-everywhere) differentiable and scale invariant.
-We utilize this loss for fine-tuning in our experiments (Section~\ref{sec:simulations}).
+We utilize this loss for fine-tuning in our experiments (Section~\ref{sec:simulations}). {However, one could use any other method for finetuning not limited to training a simple neural network with the gIoU loss~\citep{neklyudov2018variance}.}